-Some specimens of tanzanite can be blue when viewed from one angle, and vary from violet to red when viewed from other angles.
+Some specimens of tanzanite can be blue when viewed from one angle and vary from violet to red when viewed from other angles.

 Did you think 600 degrees Celsius is a lot of heat?
 Hold that thought!
-As compared to other gems such as rubies and sapphires, Tanzanite’s heat treatments is considered mild.
+As compared to other gems such as rubies and sapphires, Tanzanite’s heat treatments are considered mild.
 Rubies and sapphires can be heated to temperatures between 1000 and 1800 degrees Celsius and the heat is sustained for days or weeks.

 A gemstone clarity refers to the number of inclusions or flaws found in the stone.
 Inclusions and/or flaws occur naturally and have an effect on the value of gemstones.
 A gemstone with less or no inclusions has more value as compared to one with inclusions and/or flaws.

 Like Diamond, the clarity of Tanzanite is graded ranging from Internally Flawless (IF) to Included.
 Below are known clarity grades of Tanzanite: